Community Pediatric Asthma Service

 Asthma and School

-Asthma is the most common chronic illness in children and the #1 reason for missing school in North America (linked to colds and flu).
+Asthma is the most common chronic illness in children and the #1 reason for missing school in North America.
+Asthma also hits its highest numbers when children go back to school in the Fall.

-• Know where to check the expiry dates on all your asthma medicine
+• Know where to check the expiry dates on all asthma medicines

-• Children with known anaphylaxis or allergies should carry an EpiPen to school every day and remember to wear their MedicAlert bracelet or get one if they don't have one
+• Children with known anaphylaxis or allergies should carry an epinephrine autoinjector to school every day.
+Remember to wear your MedicAlert bracelet or get one if they don't have one

-• Ask your pharmacist to review your child's asthma medicine device technique
+• Ask your doctor, asthma educator or pharmacist to review your child's asthma medicine device technique

 • Avoid your asthma triggers and get the flu shot as soon as it is available